Individualist anarchism: Spain

 While Spain was influenced by American individualist anarchism, it was more closely related to the French currents.
 Around the start of the 20th century, individualism in Spain gathered force through the efforts of people such as Dorado Montero, Ricardo Mella, Federico Urales, Miguel Giménez Igualada, Mariano Gallardo and J. Elizalde who translated French and American individualists.
 Important in this respect were also magazines such as La Idea Libre, La Revista Blanca, Etica, Iniciales, Al margen, Estudios and Nosotros.
 The most influential thinkers there were Max Stirner, Émile Armand and Han Ryner.
 Just as in France, the spread of Esperanto and anationalism had importance just as naturism and free love currents.
 Later, Armand and Ryner themselves started writing in the Spanish individualist press.
 Armand's concept of amorous camaraderie had an important role in motivating polyamory as realization of the individual.

 Catalan historian Xavier Diez reports that the Spanish individualist anarchist press was widely read by members of anarcho-communist groups and by members of the anarcho-syndicalist trade union CNT.
 There were also the cases of prominent individualist anarchists such as Federico Urales and Miguel Giménez Igualada who were members of the CNT and J. Elizalde who was a founding member and first secretary of the Iberian Anarchist Federation (IAF).

 Between October 1937 and February 1938, Spanish individualist anarchist Miguel Giménez Igualada was editor of the individualist anarchist magazine Nosotros in which many works of Armand and Ryner appeared.
-He also participated in the publishing of another individualist anarchist maganize Al Margen: Publicación quincenal individualista.
+He also participated in the publishing of another individualist anarchist magazine Al Margen: Publicación quincenal individualista.
 In his youth, he engaged in illegalist activities.
 His thought was deeply influenced by Max Stirner, of which he was the main popularizer in Spain through his own writings.
 He published and wrote the preface to the fourth edition in Spanish of The Ego and Its Own from 1900.
 He proposed the creation of a "Union of egoists" to be a federation of individualist anarchists in Spain, but it did not succeed.

 Federico Urales was an important individualist anarchist who edited La Revista Blanca.
 The individualist anarchism of Urales was influenced by Auguste Comte and Charles Darwin.
 He saw science and reason as a defense against blind servitude to authority.
 He was critical of influential individualist thinkers such as Nietzsche and Stirner for promoting an asocial egoist individualism and instead promoted an individualism with solidarity seen as a way to guarantee social equality and harmony.
 He was highly critical of anarcho-syndicalism, which he viewed as plagued by excessive bureaucracy; and he thought that it tended towards reformism.
 Instead, he favored small groups based on ideological alignment.
 He supported and participated in the establishment of the IAF in 1927.

 In 2000, Ateneo Libertario Ricardo Mella, Ateneo Libertario Al Margen, Ateneu Enciclopèdic Popular, Ateneo Libertario de Sant Boi and Ateneu Llibertari Poble Sec y Fundació D'Estudis Llibertaris i Anarcosindicalistes republished Émile Armand's writings on free love and individualist anarchism in a compilation titled Individualist anarchism and Amorous camaraderie.